apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

 ### Basic Usage

+  The federation balance tool supports both normal federation cluster and router-based federation cluster.
+Taking rbf for example.
 Supposing we have a mount entry in Router:

     /foo/src --> hdfs://nn0:8020/foo/src

   Submit a federation balance job locally.
 The first parameter should be a mount entry.
-The second parameter is the target path in the target cluster.
+The second parameter is the target path.
+The target path must includes the target cluster.

     bash$ /bin/hadoop fedbalance submit /foo/src hdfs://nn1:8020/foo/dst